Reactions to the assassination of John F. Kennedy: Foreign

 After Kennedy's assassination, many world leaders expressed shock and sorrow, some going on television and radio to address their nations.
 In countries around the world, state premiers and governors and mayors also issued messages expressing shock over the assassination.
 Many of them wondered if Johnson would carry on many of Kennedy's policies.
 LBJ and the world would sympathize from the "concern etched on Mr. Johnson's face."

 In many countries, radio and television networks, after breaking the news, either went off the air except for funeral music or broke schedules to carry uninterrupted news of the assassination, and if Kennedy had made a visit to that country, recalled that visit in detail.
 For example, in London, the BBC Television Service and the Independent Television Authority in London suspended their regular programs upon breaking the news.
 In several nations, monarchs ordered the royal family into days of mourning.

 Fidel Castro announced Cuba mourned Kennedy.
 An FBI memorandum written by J. Edgar Hoover in 1966 and declassified in 2017 suggests that the government of the Soviet Union was shocked by the assassination and blamed it on a right-wing conspiracy to overthrow the government, invade Cuba, and start World War III.
 The KGB began investigating the new President Johnson, who it believed was responsible for the assassination.

 First Secretary Nikita Khrushchev and Chairman Leonid Brezhnev sent letters of condolence to Johnson stating, "The villainous assassination of Head of the American State John F. Kennedy is a grievous, indeed a very grievous loss for your country.
 I want to say frankly that the gravity of this loss is felt by the whole world, including ourselves, the Soviet people" and called the assassination "a heavy blow to all people who hold dear the cause of peace and Soviet-American cooperation."

 At U.S. embassies and consulates around the world, switchboards lit up and were flooded with phone calls.
 At many of them, shocked personnel let telephones go unanswered.
 They later opened up condolence books for people to sign.
 In Europe, the assassination tempered Cold War sentiment, as people on both sides expressed shock and sorrow.
+In Latin America, Brazilian president João Goulart decreed 3 days of mourning.

 News of Kennedy's assassination reached Asia during the early morning hours of November 23, 1963, because of the time difference.
 In Japan, the news became the first television broadcast from the United States to Japan via the Relay 1 satellite, instead of a prerecorded message from Kennedy to the Japanese people.
 (Back in the U.S. where it was still November 22, the cancelled broadcast of Kennedy's message was shown on NBC-TV's Huntley-Brinkley Report).